jrsmth/spock/content/12-spock-spring/README.md

 * Container Testing:
     * This is a branch of integration testing that focuses purely on exercising the interactions a service (e.g a single Java application) has with the underlying container or framework on which it runs
     * This is to ensure that framework features have been properly understood and configured appropriately
-    * Mr Fletcher gives the example of using the `@Transactional` feature with the Spring (as the underlying framework)
+    * Mr Fletcher gives the example of using the `@Transactional` feature with Spring as the underlying framework
         * `@SpringBootTest` is used to start the Spring Container and initialise the application context
 * Should you split IT and unit tests into separate suites?
     * Some schools of thought call for this on the grounds that integration tests can be many times slower to run that unit tests